reduce-algebra/reduce-algebra/common-lisp/README.md

 Lisp-level function tracing is provided by the commands `tr` and `trst`.
 A command of the form `tr fn1, fn2, ...;` (without any quotes) enables tracing of the argument and return values of each of the functions `fn1`, `fn2`, etc.; if no functions are specified it lists all traced functions.
 The command `trst` is similarly but also traces assignments, which works for functions that have been compiled using `faslout` provided the appropriate Lisp file is still available in the `fasl` directory.
 The commands `untr` and `untrst` (which is just a synonym for `untr`) disable tracing; if no functions are specified they untrace all traced functions.
 These tracing commands are independent of the Common Lisp `trace` and `untrace` macros.
 Input of function names uses Standard Lisp (i.e. REDUCE) syntax but output uses Common Lisp syntax, although it does not include any package prefixes, which can make Common Lisp tracing output of REDUCE incomprehensible!

-Preliminary implementations of the `system`, `pipe-open` and `channelflush` functions are provided but only for Microsoft Windows at present.
-The functions `getenv` and `getpid` respectively provide access to environment variables and the REDUCE process identifier, and should be portable across operating systems (but not yet Common Lisp implementations).
+Preliminary implementations of the `system`, `pipe-open` and `channelflush` functions are provided but only for Microsoft Windows and Cygwin at present.
+The functions `getenv` and `getpid` respectively provide access to environment variables and the REDUCE process identifier, and should be portable across operating systems.

 The functions `pwd` and `cd` respectively return and reset (and return) the current working directory.
 (However, at present REDUCE will not be able to load compiled files if its current working directory is changed, so don't use `cd`!)